Office: Mackinac Hall B-3 210; Allendale Campus

 Peimin Ni earned a Ph.D. in Philosophy at the University of Connecticut.
 He also holds an M.A. and a B.A. from Fudan University.

-Professor Ni is a founder and former president (1997-1999) of the Association of Chinese Philosophers in America (ACPA).
-He currently serves as the Editor-in-Chief of the ACPA book series on "Chinese and Comparative Philosophy," and President of the Society of Asian and Comparative Philosophy (SACP).
-He is also the founder and the director of GVSU's faculty-led study abroad program "Summer School in China," and a winner of numerous academic awards, including an outstanding teaching award, an outstanding faculty award, early tenure, early promotion, and an Honorary Professor title from East China University of Science and Technology.
+Professor Ni is a founder and former president (1997-1999) of the Association of Chinese Philosophers in America (ACPA) and former President of the Society of Asian and Comparative Philosophy (SACP).
+He currently serves as the Editor-in-Chief of the ACPA book series on "Chinese and Comparative Philosophy" (published through Global Scholarly Publications in New York).
+He is also the founder and the director of GVSU's faculty-led study abroad program "Summer School in China," and a winner of numerous academic awards, including an outstanding teaching award, an outstanding faculty award, early tenure, early promotion, and an Honorary Professor title from East China University of Science and Technology, Wuhan University, and Jinin University in China.
 He also served as a Visiting Professor at the University of Hawaii and the University of Hong Kong.
+Being an active participant of global dialogue of civilizations, he has given plenary speeches at World Public Forum "Dialogue of Civilizations," Nishan Forum, and Songshan Forum.

 Peimin Ni is also an accomplished Chinese calligraphy artist.
 He had a Chinese calligraphy exhibition at GVSU.
 His video production (with GRTV), "The Art of Chinese Calligraphy," was featured at the show, and aired numerous times on GRTV.
 It won the Second Place Award at the Grand Rapids Art Festival, June 2002.
-Some of his works are part of the permanent collection of GVSU, and can be seen in the library and various other locations on GVSU campuses.
-The book he co-authored with Stephen Rowe (Wandering) is a dialogue between his calligraphy and Rowe's philosophical verses.
+His works are used as cover of academic journals and books.
+As a part of the permanent collection of GVSU, some of his works can be seen in the library and various other locations on GVSU campuses.
+The book he co-authored with Stephen Rowe ( Wandering) is a dialogue between his calligraphy and Rowe's philosophical verses.

 Association of Chinese Philosophers in America.